 Table of Contents

-What Is the Viral Bariatric Seed Trick Everyone’s Talking About?
+What Is the Bariatric Seed Trick?

-Why It’s Called “Bariatric” (And What That Really Means)
+Why It’s Called the “Bariatric” Seed Trick

-The Complete Bariatric Seed Trick Recipe (Dr. Emma Clark’s Version)
+The Complete Bariatric Seed Trick Recipe

 Ingredients You’ll Need for Your Seed Mix